 "The plates," says Professor Linn, "were finally given to one 'Professor' McDowell of St. Louis, for his museum."
 This on the authority of Wyl's Mormon Portraits, (p.
 207).
 And Professor Linn in a note adds: "The secretary of the Missouri Historical Society writes me that McDowell's museum disappeared some time ago, most of its contents being lost or stolen, and the fate of the Kinderhook plates cannot be ascertained."
 (Story of the Mormons, p.
 87 and footnote.)

-Notice how in the footnote, the credibility of the man, that claimed he made the plates as a hoax, is attacked (see underlined portion).
-The Church said Mr. Fugate shouldn't be believed because he made the claim some 36 years after the event happened.
+Notice how in the footnote, the credibility of the man who claimed he made the plates as a hoax is attacked (see emphasis).
+The Church asserted that Mr. Fugate shouldn't be believed because he made the claim some 36 years after the event happened.
 They say this because the Church, at the time, believed the Kinderhook Plates to be real ancient plates and that Joseph translated them correctly.

 On November 15, 1843 Robert Wiley wrote a letter to J. J. Harding suggesting that he was interested in selling the plates to "the National Institute," and that he was also interested in the "opinions of your different Entiquarian friends."
 In reference to having the plates examined by "the Antiquarian society at Philadelphia, France, and England," Wilbur Fugate stated: